Supporting Families & Caregivers

 Supporting Families is a collaboration of The Arc of Massachusetts, Association of Developmental Disabilities Providers, Massachusetts Families Organizing for Change, Advocates for Autism of Massachusetts, Massachusetts Down Syndrome Congress, Autism Speaks, and Massachusetts Developmental Disabilities Council.

 After turning 22, Andrew started the Bridges to Work Program at Friendship Home (FH) in Norwell.
 Through this program he got his job at Not Your Average Joe’s doing food prep.
 He works Tuesday and Thursday and has been there since April 2012.
 Andrew loves his job!
-He also enjoys other programs through FH like Guys Night Out which are one Monday a month.
-Every month alternates between eating dinner …
+He also … Read More…

 I am a single parent to 3 children, (ages 9, 10 and 11), my youngest child is a girl and my older 2 are my sons.
-My oldest son, Riley, is severely autistic, my middle son, Aidan, has some anxiety and my youngest, Charlotte has a global developmental delay that is going into more probing in the coming months.
-I can only work part time out of the house; which …
+My oldest son, Riley, is severely autistic, my middle son, Aidan, has some anxiety and my youngest, Charlotte has a global developmental delay that is going … Read More…

 Time is one of our biggest challenges.
 For instance, Max gets home every Friday at 11:45am!
 I either leave work (an hourly job) or have to pay someone to be here for him.
-My wages don’t even cover what I pay a babysitter so it’s a strange situation — stay and work more hours, or go home and save some money?
-Most of our other challenges are typical except that …
+My wages don’t even cover what I pay a babysitter so it’s a strange situation — stay … Read More…